 (SSL) Tells curl to use the specified certificate directory to verify the peer.
-Multiple paths can be provided by separating them with ":" (e.g. "path1:path2:path3").
 The certificates must be in PEM format, and if curl is built against OpenSSL, the directory must have been processed using the c_rehash utility supplied with OpenSSL.
 Using --capath can allow OpenSSL-powered curl to make SSL-connections much more efficiently than using --cacert if the --cacert file contains many CA certificates.